maxr-e/star-grazers/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-his is a group project that utilizes the full MERN stack to deliver an app that lets users explore the night sky via stars, constellations, moon phase calendars and other celestial events.
+Star Gazers is a group project that utilizes the full MERN stack to deliver an app that lets users explore the night sky via stars, constellations, moon phase calendars and other celestial events.
+A profile and discussions posts let users connect and share the wonder of the universe in a community.

 ## Table of Contents
   * [Installation](#installation)